That Stubborn Kinda Fellow: Release

 The album was issued in December 1962 on the Tamla subsidiary of Motown.
 While the album itself didn't chart (the R&B album chart wouldn't be created until 1965), several of the songs released off the album did chart.
 The first single was actually the Stevenson composition "Soldier's Plea", which had been issued initially as a non-album single and didn't chart but was included on the album as a filler track.
 The second single, "Stubborn Kind of Fellow", was the first charted single for Gaye, reaching #8 R&B and peaking at #46 pop in late 1962.
 The two other singles released from the album, "Hitch Hike" and "Pride and Joy", would fare even better on the pop charts, with "Hitch Hike" reaching #30 and a single version of "Pride and Joy" reaching #10, becoming his first top ten pop single and was also his first R&B single to reach the top five, peaking at #2 on the chart, nearly selling a million copies.
 With this album and its singles, Gaye was firmly now part of Motown's growing hit elite.

 While not released as singles, the songs "Got to Get My Hands on Some Lovin'" and "Wherever I Lay My Hat (That's My Home)" became popular in the UK Northern Soul scene of the sixties as did the released singles.
-The songs on the album also became extremely popular with the UK's Mod scene of that same time period, and some of the songs would be covered by so-called British R&B and beat groups such as The Rolling Stones and The Who (in an early incarnation).
+The songs on the album also became extremely popular with the UK's Mod scene of that same time period, and some of the songs would be covered by British R&B and beat groups such as The Rolling Stones and The Who (in an early incarnation).
 Back in the United States, pop producers were also impressed by the sound of the album, including Phil Spector, who was so amazed by the sound of "Stubborn Kind of Fellow" that in his excitement, he nearly collided with another car as he was driving.
 Eventually Paul Young would cover "Wherever I Lay My Hat" in the UK, where the song became a number-one hit in 1983.